 25g (0.9oz) of sweet chilli sauce

 1. In a small pan, heat 2tbsp of sesame oil and sweat the onions on medium heat until soft then transfer to a bowl and mix with chopped bamboo shoots, cabbage, bean shoots, carrots, celery, coriander and seafood.

 2. Wrap in the pastry as shown in the photos, use water with a little bit of flour to seal and place on a tray ready for later (make sure you pack the filling tightly without air pockets).
 If possible you can chill spring rolls before deep frying for the extra crispy result.

 3. Next, heat the oil for deep frying to 180C (356F) and fry until golden brown, alternatively brush with a little oil and bake in the 200C (392F) oven for around 20-30 minutes.

 4. For the dressing mix all the ingredients together and serve & enjoy!

 5. If you like the recipe drop a comment below or subscribe here to get new tasty recipe alerts to your inbox.
 Thank you for visiting my blog!

-6. You can also try my recipe for Nappa Cabbage & Pork Gyoza
+Try my recipe for Nappa Cabbage & Pork Gyoza!

 Most of the ocean creatures balance the saltiness of seawater by filling their cells with amino acids, one of them, glycine is sweet the other one glutamic acid is savoury and mouth-filling.
 Shellfish are especially rich in these and other tasty amino acids!